S. N. Goenka: Meditation Centres

 The Vipassana Meditation Centres that Goenka helped to establish throughout the world offer 10-day courses that provide a thorough and guided introduction to the practice of Vipassana meditation.
 There are no charges for either the course or for the lodging and boarding during the course.
 These courses are supported by voluntary donations of people who want to contribute for future courses.
 Only donations made at the end of the course go towards paying for future new students.

 The organisation of the centres is decentralised and self-sufficient and may be run by volunteers of varying experience, which may account for differences in attitudes and experiences.
 In an effort to provide a more uniform experience in all of the centres, all public instruction during the retreat is given by audio and video tapes of Goenka.
 When asked about problems related to growth and expansion, Goenka stated:

 The cause of the problem is included in the question.
 When these organisations work for their own expansion, they have already started rotting.
 The aim should be to increase other people’s benefits.
 Then there is a pure Dhamma volition and there is no chance of decay.

 When there is a Dhamma volition, "May more and more people benefit," there is no attachment.
 But if you want your organisation to grow, there is attachment and that pollutes Dhamma.

 Students practising Goenka's Vipassana technique at the meditation centres are asked to agree to refrain from practising any other religious or meditative practices for the duration of the course.
 Concerning practices of other religions, Goenka stated: "Understand.
 The names of many practices are all words of pure Dhamma, of Vipassana.
 But today the essence is lost; it is just a lifeless shell that people perform.
 And that has no benefit."

+The intensity of the 10 days retreat are reported to be possibly adversarial for some participants, invoking intense negative emotions, and according to Madison Marriage the response of staff-members to these tensions is not always adequate, and may sometimes even be harmful.